stefaleon/Vidjot/README.md

 * Create the */ideas/:id* PUT route.
 Find the one idea with the id specified in the request parameters.
 Set the new values, save the idea and redirect to the */ideas* route.
 * The form cannot by default send a PUT request (form method can only be set to "post"), so we will install and use the *method-override* package (`$ npm i -s method-override`).
 * Configure properly the form action in the *edit.handlebars* view, defining the route to a specific id and using the query that sets the method to PUT.
 Include the hidden input for the `_method`.

+&nbsp;
+### 13 Delete Ideas

+* In the *index.handlebars* view, add a form which contains a hidden input for the `_method` and a button.
+The form action defines the route to a specific id using the query that sets the method to DELETE.
+* Create the */ideas/:id* DELETE route.
+Remove the idea with the id specified in the request parameters and redirect to the */ideas* route..